mozilla/webxr-api/WebXR API.md

 		Promise<XRLayer> requestLayer(); // Throws if the UA refuses access from this script context to the layer for this reality

-		XRCoordinateSystem? getCoordinateSystem(XRFrameOfReferenceType type ...); // Tries the types in order, returning the first match or null if none is found
+		XRCoordinateSystem? getCoordinateSystem(XRFrameOfReferenceType type, ...); // Tries the types in order, returning the first match or null if none is found

 		Promise<void> changeStageLocation(XRCoordinates coordinates);
 		Promise<void> resetStageLocation();